StudioLE/PlanningApplicationDownloader/README.md

-# AJBL Helper
+# Planning Application Downloader

-An unofficial Google Chrome extension providing an easy method to download individual or all assets from the Architect's Journal Building Library.
+A Google Chrome extension providing an easy method to download all assets from a planning application.

+At present the application is only configured for the [Westminster Planning Portal](http://idoxpa.westminster.gov.uk/online-applications/).
+If you would like another planning portal domain to be added please [create an issue on GitHub](https://github.com/StudioLE/PlanningApplicationDownloader/issues/new).

 ## Releases